-The authors greatly acknowledge the Indonesian Navy, and also thanks to Indonesian Naval Technology College STTAL Surabaya Indonesia for providing the necessary resources to carry out this research work.
+The authors greatly acknowledge the support from the Indonesian Navy, and also thanks to Indonesian Naval Technology College STTAL Surabaya Indonesia for providing the necessary resources to carry out this research work.
 The authors are also grateful to the anonymous reviewers and editorial board for their many insightful comments, which have significantly improved this article.